NORDIC STOCKS - Factors to watch on Oct 30

 ORKLA

-The Norwegian conglomerate posted third-quarter earnings before interest, taxes and amortisation (EBITA) at 860 million Norwegian crowns, against expectations for 873 million crowns according to a Reuters poll and up from 819 million in the year-ago period.
+Its earnings before interest, taxes and amortisation (EBITA) came in at 860 million Norwegian crowns, against expectations for 873 million crowns according to a Reuters poll of analysts and down from 909 million in the year-ago period.

 For more on the company, click